-Welcome to week three of our winter-long “Beautiful Healthy You” blog series.
+Welcome to week three of our “Beautiful Healthy You” blog series.

 In this series, I’m unpacking some important aspects of self-care for Christian women.
 So far we’ve covered “smart eating” and taking care of our bodies through regular exercise.